VMalaviya/practical_task/README.md

 ```bash
 php artisan serve
 ```
-You can then access the application at `http://localhost:8000`.
+You can then access the application at `http://localhost:8000/login`.

 ## Features

 - User authentication [Login, Register]
 - Company management [CRUD operations]
-- [Add any other specific features of the project]

 ## Contributing